 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction, military science fiction is a hardcover edition that was published by Tor Books on September 13, 2011 and has 607 pages.
+historical fiction, military science fiction that was published by Tor Books on September 13, 2011 and has 607 pages.

 Explore it on Goodreads or Amazon.